 Returns the current value, for a session, of SET DATEFIRST.

-For an overview of all Transact-SQL date and time data types and functions, see Date and Time Data Types and Functions (Transact-SQL).
+For an overview of all Transact-SQL date and time data types and functions, see Date and Time Functions (Transact-SQL).
 For information and examples that are common to date and time data types and functions, see Using Date and Time Data.

 SET DATEFIRST specifies the first day of the week.
 The U.S. English default is 7, Sunday.

 This language setting affects the interpretation of character strings as they are converted to date values for storage in the database, and the display of date values that are stored in the database.
 This setting does not affect the storage format of date data.
 In the following example, the language is first set to Italian.
 The statement SELECT @@DATEFIRST; returns 1.
 The language is then set to us_english.
 The statement SELECT @@DATEFIRST; returns 7.